AuroraToolkit/AuroraCore/README.md

 - **Asynchronous Execution**: Built-in support for asynchronous task execution, handling complex and long-running tasks seamlessly.
 - **On-device Domain Routing**: Use CoreML models to perform domain classification directly on-device with `CoreMLDomainRouter`.
 - **Hybrid Routing Logic**: Combine predictions from two domain routers with `DualDomainRouter` to resolve ambiguous or conflicting cases using confidence thresholds or custom resolution logic.
+- **Logic-Based Domain Routing**: Use `LogicDomainRouter` for custom domain routing based on user-defined logic, allowing for flexible and dynamic routing strategies.

 ## Modules